guobinhit/design-pattern/README.md

 When using subclassing, different subclasses extend a class in different ways.
 But an extension is bound to the class at compile-time and can't be changed at run-time.

+# Adapter

+　　The adapter pattern is a software design pattern (also known as Wrapper, an alternative naming shared with the Decorator pattern) that allows the interface of an existing class to be used as another interface.
+It is often used to make existing classes work with others without modifying their source code.
+An example is an adapter that converts the interface of a Document Object Model of an XML document into a tree structure that can be displayed.

+> The Adapter design pattern solves problems like:

+- How can a class be reused that does not have an interface that a client requires?
+- How can classes that have incompatible interfaces work together?
+- How can an alternative interface be provided for a class?

+Often an (already existing) class can't be reused only because its interface doesn't conform to the interface clients require.

+> The Adapter design pattern describes how to solve such problems:

+- Define a separate `Adapter` class that converts the (incompatible) interface of a class (`Adaptee`) into another interface (`Target`) clients require.
+- Work through an `Adapter` to work with (reuse) classes that do not have the required interface.

+The key idea in this pattern is to work through a separate Adapter that adapts the interface of an (already existing) class without changing it.
+Clients don't know whether they work with a `Target` class directly or through an `Adapter` with a class that has not the `Target` interface.